DennisD2/bkunix/doc/bootsector.md

 This gives the disassembly below.
 I do not know why the disassembler here relocates at 02000:
+(TODO-2: Fix this, the code should start at 0).
 ```asm
          File: abc2
          Type: FMAGIC (0407) non-relocatable